Julie Blaha

-Julie Blaha is an American politician and retired educator serving as the 19th state auditor of Minnesota since 2019.
+Julie Blaha (born May 2, 1970) is an American politician and retired educator serving as the 19th state auditor of Minnesota since 2019.
 She is a member of the Minnesota Democratic–Farmer–Labor Party.
 Before her election as auditor, Blaha served as secretary-treasurer of the Minnesota AFL–CIO, a federation of local trade unions.

 Biography

 Born in Burns Township, Minnesota (now the city of Nowthen), Blaha earned a Bachelor of Science from St. Cloud State University and a Master of Education (MEd) from Saint Mary's University of Minnesota.
 She worked as a middle school math teacher and secretary-treasurer of the Minnesota AFL–CIO.

-In the 2018 elections, Blaha ran for Minnesota state auditor and defeated Republican Pam Myhra in the general election.
+In the 2018 elections, Blaha ran for Minnesota state auditor and defeated Republican state representative Pam Myhra in the general election.
 She was sworn into office on January 7, 2019.

-Blaha was reelected in 2022, defeating Republican nominee Ryan Wilson.
+Blaha was narrowly reelected in 2022, defeating Republican nominee Ryan Wilson by 9,435 votes out of 2.46 million cast.

 Blaha and her husband, Roger, live in Ramsey, Minnesota.

-Investigations

-Blaha's involvement in a State Patrol crash investigation resurfaced six months after an incident in August of 2021.
-A local media outlet alleged Blaha's passenger in the crash, then Senate Majority Leader Melissa Franzen, was given special treatment related to an open container of alcohol found after the crash.
-The Minnesota State Patrol responded by stating the incident was thoroughly and objectively investigated.
+They have two sons and four grandchildren.